 In some cases, yeast infections can be prevented by using unscented soap and avoiding vaginal sprays or douches.
 For some girls, certain bath gels, lotions, or laundry detergents lead to irritation that can make a yeast infection more likely.
 So it's a good idea to buy mild and fragrance-free bath and cleansing products for your daughter.

 If your daughter is experiencing any symptoms of a yeast infection, like itchiness or abnormal vaginal discharge, she should see her doctor or gynecologist.
 Other infections can cause similar symptoms but require different treatments.
-The doctor might take a urine sample — to rule out a urinary tract infection (UTI) — and some discharge from your daughter's vagina to examine under a microscope.
+The doctor might take a urine sample — to rule out a urinary tract infection (UTI) — and sample some discharge from your daughter's vagina to examine under a microscope.

 If she does have a yeast infection, her doctor can prescribe a medication to take by mouth or a vaginal cream, tablet, or suppository that will quickly clear up the symptoms in a few days and the infection within a week.
-Anyone using a vaginal treatment should abstain from sex until the infection has been treated — these medications can weaken condoms and diaphragms.
+Anyone using a vaginal treatment should abstain from sex until the infection has been completely treated — these medications can weaken condoms and diaphragms.

 If your daughter is not feeling better within a few days of finishing treatment, call the doctor.